-While I grew up dreaming of a white Christmas, I haven’t had too much trouble adjusting to a Costa Rican Christmas.
+While I grew up dreaming of a white Christmas, I haven’t had too much trouble adjusting to Costa Rican Christmas traditions.

-Not only does the holiday season in Costa Rica happen right in the middle of summer (think sunny days, gorgeous sunsets and just the right amount of wind to keep things cool)- employers are required to people spending money right before the holiday!
+Not only does the holiday season in Costa Rica happen right in the middle of summer (think sunny days, gorgeous sunsets, and just the right amount of wind to keep things cool)- employers are required to give people spend money right before the holiday!
 (This tradition is known as the aguinaldo.)

 Related post: Best Gifts For Costa Ricans